oasysgames/oasys-docs/docs/hub-validator/2-tools/2-3-nsuite.md

 ```

 ## Updating BLS Public Key
-Update the your Validator's BLS Public Key of the StakeManager contract.
+Update your Validator's BLS Public Key of the StakeManager contract.

 ### 1. Run Workflow
 Create a new workflow.
 Select `Contract Method > Standard method execution` for the workflow type.